TLD-Mods/ModUtils/Docs/ModUtils.Scene.IsInstance().md

 ## Scene.IsInstance() Method

-Chekc if the current scene is an instance
+Chekc if the current active scene is an instance
 (Cabin or Trailer)

 ```csharp